-We all have the right to feel comfortable and empowered in the gym but a worrying trend in men harassing women while they exercise is threatening this.
+We all have the right to feel comfortable and empowered in the gym but a worrying trend in men harassing women while they exercise is threatening this, with one in five women quitting their gym memberships.
 Samantha O’Brien reports – and we hear #metoo in the gym stories from Healthista readers

 Though #MeToo may have acutely disappeared from the front pages of newspapers in the absence of rich business men being accused (which we now know may only be because of non-disclosure agreements, as reported by the Independent), sexual misconduct remains a persistent and unwelcome presence in all women’s lives, and most perpetrators aren’t billionaire businessmen.

 An area that this is particularly normalised, yet exponentially common in, is the fitness world.
 This is a conversation that can no longer be disregarded as ‘friendliness’ or justified by tight gym leggings.